dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

                                   bar
 ```

 As you can see, we've identified the hottest function in the program (which is `bar`).
-Also, we found out callers that contribute to the most time spent in function `bar`: 91% of the time the tool captured the `main->foo->bar` call stack and 9% it captured `main->zoo->bar`.
+Also, we found out callers that contribute to the most time spent in function `bar`: 91% of the time the tool captured the `main->foo->bar` call stack, and 9% of the time it captured `main->zoo->bar`.
 In other words, 91% of samples in `bar` have `foo` as its caller function.

 It's important to mention that we cannot necessarily drive conclusions about function call counts in this case.
 For example, we cannot say that `foo` calls `bar` 10 times more frequently than `zoo`.
 It could be the case that `foo` calls `bar` once, but it executes an expensive path inside `bar` while `zoo` calls `bar` many times but returns quickly from it.

 ### Identify Hot Branches {#sec:lbr_hot_branch}

 Branch recording also enables us to know what were the most frequently taken branches.
 It is supported on Intel and AMD.
-According to ARM's BRBE specification, it can be supported, but due to unavailability of processors that implement this extension, it is not possible to verify.
+According to ARM's BRBE specification, it can be supported, but due to the unavailability of processors that implement this extension, it is not possible to verify.
 Here is an example:

 ```bash
 $ perf record -e cycles -b -- ./a.exe